approvals/ApprovalTests.Java/approvaltests/docs/how_to/ParameterizedTest.md

 <!-- toc -->
 <!-- endToc -->

+## Introduction
-By default, ApprovalTests generates 1 file per test.
-In case of `@ParameterizedTests` when using `Approvals.verify(object)`, this is not the desired behaviour.
+By default, ApprovalTests generates one file per test.
+However, for `@ParameterizedTests`, this may not be the desired behavior when using `Approvals.verify(object)`.

-Here is some sample code on how to make ApprovalTests create multiple files for one ParameterizedTest, where each file name also includes the parameter name.
+The following section demonstrates how to generate multiple files for a single ParameterizedTest, where each file name includes the parameter name.

+## Sample Code

 <!-- snippet: parameterized_test -->
 <a id='snippet-parameterized_test'></a>